SasTech KioskNet

 Version 9.53 and above allow you to configure an automatic subscriber invite to be given automatically from a kiosk without requiring that visitors click the kiosk at all.
 To do this:

 1. If you don't already own the Visitor Counter addon, you'll need to buy that.
+Check my picks for my inworld store and pick it up there.

 2. Click your server and click Configure.